I’m Family

 We support families by helping you:

-• Understand the range of mental health in children and adolescents, what mental health symptoms might look like, and possible warning signs of child in need.
+• Understand the range of mental health in children and teens, what mental health symptoms might look like and possible warning signs of a child in need

-• Give you the tools and resources to help or get help for your child.
+• Receive tools and resources to help or get help for your child

-• Guide you on how to have a conversation about mental health with your child.
+• Learn how to talk about mental health with your child

 National Suicide Prevention Lifeline